Research projects in the WHO Collaborating Centre for Healthy Urban Environments

 - A panel of experts in urban development, policy and impact will support the research.

 Re-uniting planning and health: Tackling the implementation gaps in evidence, governance and knowledge, funded by the Economic and Social Research Council (ESRC)

 Healthy people healthy places evidence tool – Evidence and practical linkage for design, planning, policy and health

-Public Health England has commissioned a literature review on the impacts of the built environment on health as well as a series of practical diagrams that illustrate the linkages, and strength of evidence, between spatial planning and health.
+Public Health England commissioned a literature review on the impacts of the built environment on health as well as a series of practical diagrams that illustrate the linkages, and strength of evidence, between spatial planning and health.

 Healthy planning audit: South West Public Health/South Gloucestershire District Council